Prasannaverse13/gavelguard-aiagent/README.md

-# DomainFi AI Agent - Automated Domain Auction Platform
+# Gavelguard AI Agent - Automated Domain Auction Platform

 ## 🌟 Introduction

-**DomainFi AI Agent** is an intelligent, fully automated platform for participating in domain name auctions on the **Doma Protocol** blockchain network.
+**Gavelguard AI Agent** is an intelligent, fully automated platform for participating in domain name auctions on the **Doma Protocol** blockchain network.
 This cutting-edge application leverages AI-powered decision-making to analyze, bid, and manage domain portfolios autonomously on the Doma Testnet.

 The platform combines advanced auction strategies, real-time blockchain data integration, and DeFi utilities to revolutionize how domain investors interact with the decentralized domain marketplace.